Updated June 30, 2023

 column name or expression LIKE pattern [ESCAPE character to be escaped]

-Explanation: where column name or expression can be the name of the column of the particular table that you want to match with the pattern or any variable or combination of different functions and columns or variables that result in a certain expression whose final value is to match with the pattern.
-We can even provide the character that is to be skipped while matching by specifying them in the character to be escaped after the ESCAPE keyword which is again an optional thing.
-Mentioning the pattern with which we want to match the expression is required and must be specified.
-The LIKE operator can be used for matching in the query statements including SELECT, INSERT, UPDATE, and DELETE statements.
+Explanation: column name or expression can be the name of the column of the particular table that you want to match with the pattern or any variable or combination of different functions and columns or variables that result in a certain expression whose final value is to match the pattern.
+The LIKE operator allows us to match patterns in query statements, including SELECT, INSERT, UPDATE, and DELETE statements.
+We need to specify the pattern we want to match to use the LIKE operator.

 How does SQL Pattern Matching work?